learn-co-curriculum/dsc-data-viz/README.md

 ## Matplotlib Plotting Library

-The Matplotlib plotting library provides a range of built in functions to start visualizing data with minimum effort.
+The Matplotlib plotting library provides a range of built in functions to start visualizing data with minimal effort.

-Let's first import matplotlib's `pyplot` module (a module is a unit of prewritten code that we can use in our projects) into our working environment along with `numpy` (one of the most popular libraries in Python for scientific computing) to create our sample data.
-We shall import the `pyplot` module from `matplotlib` as it provides simple and agile creation of desired plots.
+First, import matplotlib's `pyplot` module (a module is a unit of prewritten code that you can use in your projects) into your working environment along with `numpy` (one of the most popular Python libraries for scientific computing) to create some sample data.
+You will see that importing the `pyplot` module from `matplotlib` provides simple and agile creation of desired plots.

-Following import statement must be provided before using `matplotlib.pyplot`.

 ```python
 import matplotlib.pyplot as plt

 ```

-In jupyter notebooks, you can use `%matplotlib` magic with `inline` to show plots inside the notebook or `qt` for external/interactive plots. `inline` is recommended for most requirements (external plots are suitable for interactive visualizations).
+In jupyter notebooks, you can use the `%matplotlib` "magic command" with `inline` to show plots inside the notebook or `qt` for external/interactive plots. `inline` is recommended for most requirements (external plots are suitable for interactive visualizations).

 ```python